 Docker Deployment

-This guide covers deploying TALER nodes using Docker and Docker Compose.
+This guide covers deploying TALER Blockchain nodes using Docker and Docker Compose.

 Prerequisites